 Getting ready for your own Burns Night celebration?
 This BBC website includes biographical background material, poetry text, and audio (useful to demonstrate accurate pronunciation of Scots).
 Even more importantly, the site includes step-by-step details on hosting a traditional Robert Burns supper, including links to recipes for haggis, the traditional Scottish dish made from sheep stomachs, lamb livers, and oatmeal.

-This website offers information about the National Heritage Park established in Burns' Scottish birthplace.
+This website offers information about the National Trust for Scotland site established at Burns' Scottish birthplace.

 This Poets.org webpage offers a biography of Burns and links to a selection of his poetry.